Abduction of a Sabine Woman

-Abduction of a Sabine Woman (or Rape of the Sabine Women) is a large and complex marble statue by the Flemish sculptor and architect Giambologna (Johannes of Boulogne).
+Abduction of a Sabine Woman (or The Rape of the Sabine) is a large and complex marble statue by the Flemish sculptor and architect Giambologna (Johannes of Boulogne).
 It was completed between 1579 and 1583 for Cosimo I de' Medici.
-Giambologna achieved widespread fame in his lifetime, and this work is widely considered his masterpiece.
+Giambologna achieved widespread fame in his lifetime, and this work is often considered his masterpiece.
 It has been in the Loggia dei Lanzi, Florence, since August 1582.